 1. Always get better and better.

-It should come as no surprise that the first tip (which may be the most important) is to always better yourself–but you’re already doing that, since you’re reading this, aren’t you?
-I find more and more that with practice, an ever-more-experienced eye, and with the help of my lovable photographer (my fiancé HB) I will edit photos and call to HB in the other room, “This is the best one ever!”
+It should come as no surprise that the first tip (which may be the most important) is to always better yourself--but you're already doing that, since you're reading this, aren't you?
+I find more and more that with practice, an ever-more-experienced eye, and with the help of my lovable photographer (my fiancé HB) I will edit photos and call to [houston] in the other room, "This is the best one ever!"

 If you always strive to better your posts, at the very least, you will not lower your blog's quality - you can only increase it.
 Use comments and interactions (tweets, likes, etc) as a means of measuring the success of a post.
 You probably do this already, but make mental notes of the quality of the photography in this outfit post versus the previous, the inclusion of writing or any changes to how you wrote your outfit credits.
 If you're a visual person like me, write the best things about your most successful outfit post on a stickie note and stick it somewhere on your wall or desk.
 You should always refer back to these qualities so that you never make a post that hits below the mark you've set for yourself.

 2. Your camera is super important, but your lens even more so.

 As much as it pains me to say this, since I believe that you should be able to style a spectacular blog without spending thousands of $$, when it comes to personal style & outfit posts, owning a digital SLR (single-lens-reflex) camera is super important.